How to make extra money as a social worker

-The highest-paying social work jobs are usually the ones you find in hospitals, mental health facilities, and insurance companies.
+Clinical social work is one of the highest-paying jobs in this field.
+These include social work jobs in hospitals, mental health facilities, and insurance companies.
 So, if good pay is your top priority, licensure is the way to go.
-A licence is not only for aspiring therapists but also those aiming for leadership roles at some point.
+A license is not only for aspiring therapists but also those aiming for leadership roles at some point.

 You can also research locations with high average salaries in your niche.
 Social workers may earn more in some cities than others, and you can factor this into your long-term career plans.